hamed-a/DensityMatrix/README.md

-# DensityMatrix
+# DensityMatrixModule
-Some modules to create mostly random density matrices for quantum states of qdits, and to find the entanglement entropy and entanglement negativity.
+Create random density matrices for quantum states of several qdits.
+# DensityMatrixOps
+Calculate the partial trace, partial transpose, entanglement entropy and entanglement negativity of a density matrix.